JonasLilletevedt/titanic-survival-prediction/README.md

 This repository contains a complete, end-to-end machine learning project for the classic Kaggle "Titanic - Machine Learning from Disaster" competition.
 The project divided into three notebooks, each notebook displaying its own part of the full workflow.
 From initial data exploration to final model deployment and submission.

 The primary objective is twofold: to build a competitive model for the Kaggle leaderboard, and to create interpretable analysis that explains the data, it perks and how the model uses the data to make predictions.
-My own objective for making this project was to do something fun and educational for both me and possibly for others.
-As well as serving as a good portfolio piece.
+I built this project as both a learning experience and a resource for others, while also showcasing my end-to-end machine learning workflow.

 **Final Kaggle Score: 0.80622** (Top 5-10% of legitimate submissions)

-You can find pictures of the final score and placements in the `/img` folder.
+You can find screenshots of the final score and placements in the `/img` folder.

 ---